 Integration of digital tools and technologies

 Within this he covered a range of different technologies that he has utilised.
-He has explored the notion of anonymous responses and the utilisation for example of electronic response systems.
+He has explored the notion of anonymous responses and the utilisation for example of electronic response systems to facilitate this.
 He has also utilised videos and simulations and says that in the design process it is always a question for him of considering what the most appropriate facility is that will help the learners to get to the point that is most useful for them.
 He acknowledged that this may be different for different learners and noted that as a result he was constantly examining approaches, looking at different technologies with the aim of ultimately supporting the development of greater independent learning.
 He expressed concern that at times there may be a desire to use technology for the sake of it and that it is important to get the “balance right between the theory and the practice”.
 Where technology can be used to “simplify” a challenge or a response then this was an excellent utilisation.
 However, he also noted that if it was not deployed well the technology can also be limiting because it can become obstructive and get in the way of the opportunity to learn.
 For Albert technology is another opportunity at his disposal to assist but it was not anything more and he would have to come up in his reflections and planning with a good reason to use it beyond the fact that it exists.

 Impact: development and strengths

-Albert says that he feels the comments from students about the learning experience are often quite telling.
+Albert stated that he feels the comments from students about the learning experience are often quite telling.
 Whilst he is aware that the value of end of module evaluations can be skewed by different factors he noted that they are also useful to him.
 He feels that he has an open attitude and that he “likes them to tell” him “what they felt worked or if there are things that they feel have not”.
 He says that these end of module evaluations are supplemented by his weekly conversations with the students and that by ensuring that feedback is constant the final evaluations rarely provide him with anything that comes as a significant surprise.

 Excellent teaching is based for Albert around supporting and developing student independence and he feels that as long as he focusses upon this and designs around such principles then he will have a positive impact on his learners as they progress through their learning and then take up roles in different companies.
 This to him comes from a willingness to constantly question.
 He encourages the students to constantly question, to review and consider whether they should trust the outcome or the idea or the information and that he tries to model this by constantly questioning.
 He feels that his previous experience of working in industry has supported this approach.